- John Appleby made bold predictions on HANA.

 This is the only SAP standard application benchmark for which SAP publishes results with HANA.
 And the results of Oracle’s recent BW-EML benchmark demonstrate that Oracle Database 12c In-Memory runs this benchmark twice as fast as HANA does.”

 This graphic from Oracle is problematic for us.
-HANA is sitting on Dell, but Oracle is sitting on Exadata, which is a highly expensive engineered system.
+HANA is sitting on Dell, but Oracle is sitting on Exadata, a costly engineered system.
 And most Oracle databases do not use Exadata.
 Therefore the performance difference could be attributed in part to the hardware difference.
-There is no denying this; Oracle promotes Exadata as being far more performant than any other hardware for Oracle.
+There is no denying this; Oracle promotes Exadata as far more performant than any other Oracle hardware.

 This question is brought up by SAP.